gong-hao/V.A.R/articles/002-template-syntax/1-variable.md

-# How to Display a Variable in V.A.R
+# How to Display Variables in V.A.R

 > The best way to ruin a project is to name all variables short, abbreviated, misleading, unprincipled, and unpredictable.